yuyutomi/js-async-weather-api-lab-nyc-fe-071018/README.md

 `https://api.openweathermap.org/data/2.5/weather?`
 ```

-* Upon successful response, use the provided HTML table and ids to populate the
+* Upon successful response, use the provided table and ids within `index.html` to
-DOM with weather information
+populate the DOM with weather information

 **Note:** It is a good idea to `console.log` the JSON output of your fetch requests.
 If
 you are testing your code and sending frequent API requests, you may hit your
-rate limit and stop receiving data, and logging the JSON output will let you see
+rate limit and stop receiving data.
+Logging the JSON output will let you see
 if this is occurring.
 If you have hit your limit, wait for a few minutes before
 trying again.
 Trying too many times while at a rate limit may cause your API key
-to be deactivated for 24 hours.
+to be deactivated for up to 24 hours.

 * Make sure your code handles any spaces entered into your form.
 Submissions like
 'New York' should return the correct weather data.
 For URL parameters, these